Pranshu1902/Breakout-Sixth-Sense-Advanced-Version/README.md

 # Breakout-Sixth-Sense-Advanced-Version

-Welcome to the new version of Breakout or Welcome to the Future: Sixth sense technology
+Welcome to the Advanced version of Breakout or Welcome to the Future: Sixth sense technology

 Forget keyboard.
 Use your hand gestures to control your board